Jiang Qing: Public image

-Jiang Qing was never a widely admired figure throughout her life.
+Jiang was never a widely admired figure throughout her life.
 Her marriage to Mao in the 1930s scandalised many of the more puritanical comrades in Yan'an.
 During the Cultural Revolution, she did little to win the favour of other Chinese leaders.

-Jiang Qing is often viewed as a figure of naked ambition, with many perceiving her as a typical power-hungry wife of an emperor, seeking to secure power for herself through questionable means.
+Jiang is often viewed as a figure of naked ambition, with many perceiving her as a typical power-hungry wife of an emperor, seeking to secure power for herself through questionable means.
 Her public image is largely shaped by her self-serving narrative, which portrays her as a central figure in the turbulent and cutthroat environment of Chinese leadership.
 She is seen as embodying the ruthless, unpredictable, and dangerous nature of life at the top.
 Her long-standing vendetta against former cultural-political rivals from her acting days in Shanghai has fueled her reputation for vindictiveness.
 Though she framed her conflicts with these men as ideological battles, it is widely believed that personal grudges and animosities were the true driving forces behind her actions.

 According to Roxane Witke, Jiang's early life was marked by poverty, hunger, and violence, and later, as a woman in a male-dominated world, she faced numerous challenges.
 These experiences shaped her defensive and aggressive personality, fostering an opportunism that persisted even when she no longer needed to assert herself.
 Jiang's televised trials and her defiance in court have softened hatred towards her among the younger generations, who became sceptical of China's Communist system.